-1. Enable and install WSL 2 by completing steps 1-4 in the Manual Installation Steps at Microsoft's Windows Subsystem for Linux Installation Guide for Windows 10.
+1. Enable and install WSL 2 by completing steps 1-4 in the Manual Installation Steps at Microsoft's Windows Subsystem for Linux - Manual Installation Steps.
 The four steps are: enable the Windows Subsystem for Linux; check requirements for running WSL 2; enable virtual machine feature; download (and run) the Linux kernel update package.
 Administrator access is required, and a restart may be required after the Linux kernel update.